 The term “business letters” here is interesting, because it is generally accepted that this includes email.
 This is why many companies insist on including a lengthy footer on every email, complete with a disclaimer that adds half a page of text to the message (despite there being no legal authority on the effectiveness of these notices in email messages).

 My point here is not to bemoan the lack of statutory blurb on websites and brochures… far from it.
-I simply wonder if these long tedious footers on every email are really necessary – I can’t see any common-sense reason why a “Tuesday at 10am?”- type email from me needs to be accompanied by all that blurb.
+I simply wonder if these long tedious footers on every email are really necessary.

-If the Monkeys send an official document by email, such as a quote, invoice or formal letter, then it’s saved on our letterhead template and sent as a PDF attachment.
-Surely that’s adequate..?
+If the monkeys send an official document by email, such as a quote, invoice or formal letter, then it’s saved on our business letterhead template and sent as a PDF attachment.
+Surely that’s adequate?

-Things get more interesting when we take a look at social media… should this statutory blurb be included on company social media pages?
-(I guess not, because Companies House don’t do it…).
+Things get more convoluted when we take a look at social media – should this statutory blurb be included on company social media pages?
+(I guess not, because Companies House don’t).

 …a GDPR risk?